Results on depression severity from 17 studies comparing low dosage tricyclic antidepressants (TCA) and placebo for the treatment of depression.

 Details

 Furukawa et al. (2003) carried out a systematic review comparing low dosage tricyclic antidepressants (TCA) with placebo for the treatment of depression.
 They reported the effect on presence/absence of depression and on depression severity at various time points.
-Here we focus on depression severity at four weeks.
+Here we focus on depression severity at four weeks (Analysis 1.2.3).
 Most studies used some version of the Hamilton Depression Rating Scale, however, some studies used the Montgomery-Asberg Depression Rating Scale.
-Accordingly, it is not possible to pool the estimated effects directly.
+Accordingly, it is not possible to pool the estimated effects in terms of mean differences.
+Instead, standardized mean differences can be used to make the effects comparable across studies using different scales.

 This data set is used as an example in Schwarzer et al. (2015).